Matrix product state approach to lossy boson sampling and noisy IQP sampling: Discussion and conclusion

 \section{Discussion and conclusion}

-In this work, we generalized the state-of-the-art MPS method initially developed for GBS to broader classes of sampling problems, including boson sampling and IQP sampling.
-This generalization demonstrates that the approach is not limited to a specific platform or model but can be extended to a wide range of other sampling problems.
+In this work, we generalized the decomposition-based MPS strategy, originally developed for lossy GBS, to broader classes of sampling problems, including boson sampling and IQP sampling.
+This generalization shows that the approach is not tied to Gaussian structure alone, and can be extended to other sampling models when suitable pure-state decompositions are available.

-The proposed algorithm shows improved efficiency compared to previously proposed simulation algorithms.
+The proposed algorithm provides a tunable MPS-based simulation framework and can be more resource-efficient than mixed-state MPO approaches in the regimes considered here.
 In addition to its efficiency, the method offers further advantages, such as tunable simulation accuracy that depends on the available computational resources.
 Notably, the approach remains valid across the entire range of imperfections, even in regimes where the simulation complexity increases from polynomial to exponential with respect to system parameters.
-Hence, we expect that our new algorithm enables us to simulate a lossy boson sampling and noisy IQP sampling in a practical regime and can be used as a benchmark for quantum advantage experiments.
+Hence, we expect that the method can be used as a practical finite-size benchmark for quantum-advantage experiments in regimes where the required bond dimension remains manageable.

-Furthermore, we provide explicit resource estimates by analyzing the required bond dimension to achieve a target simulation noise rate.
-This quantitative analysis enables informed decisions about simulation feasibility.
-In particular, for circuits corresponding to an experimentally implemented unitary, we conduct a detailed simulability analysis that aligns closely with a realistic experimental setup.
-These results enable a direct comparison between theoretical predictions and experimental outcomes, thereby enhancing the practical relevance of our approach and the usage of our algorithm as a benchmark for future experimental implementations.

-We remark that although our method for lossy boson sampling covers Fock-state and cat-state inputs, whether it can be further generalized to an arbitrary input state is still open.
-Also, while we assumed a conventional IQP circuit~\cite{bremner2011classical}, a recent study in Ref.~\cite{nelson2024polynomial} extended the IQP circuit to be augmented by CNOT gates.
-Our method does not immediately extend to those IQP circuits yet.
-It is open to improve our algorithm to cover a broader class of quantum circuits.
-Also, we assumed a lossy channel or Pauli noise for boson sampling and IQP sampling, respectively.
-Generalizing our method to cover more general noise channels would be an important open question.
+Furthermore, we provide finite-size resource estimates by translating the bond dimensions required under a target local discarded-weight criterion into approximate memory costs.
+These estimates are intended as memory-based feasibility indicators for the present direct MPS strategy, rather than as end-to-end runtime or global-error guarantees; the boson-sampling estimates additionally rely on the approximate canonical-mode model.
+In particular, we consider an experimentally motivated interferometer constructed from the architecture of Ref.~\cite{zhong2020quantum} to illustrate how the estimated resource requirements depend on circuit structure.